Analysis and synthesis of feature map for kernel-based quantum classifier: Abstract

 \section{Abstract}

-A method for analyzing and synthesizing the feature map for the kernel-based quantum classifier is developed, using the Pauli decomposition.
-In particular, for 2-dimensional input datasets, the method boils down to a general formula that easily computes a lower bound of the exact training accuracy, which eventually helps us to see whether the selected feature map is suitable for linearly separating the dataset.
-Also, a synthesis method, that combines different kernels to construct a better-performing feature map in a lager feature space, is demonstrated.
+A method for analyzing the feature map for the kernel-based quantum classifier is developed; that is, we give a general formula for computing a lower bound of the exact training accuracy, which helps us to see whether the selected feature map is suitable for linearly separating the dataset.
+We show a proof of concept demonstration of this method for a class of 2-qubit classifier, with several 2-dimensional dataset.
+Also, a synthesis method, that combines different kernels to construct a better-performing feature map in a lager feature space, is presented.